-- If you would like to market blended olive oils as branded consumer products, be sure that your products meet the sensory (organoleptic) properties of olive oil, as demanded in The Netherlands.
+- If you would like to market blended olive oils as branded consumer products, be sure that your products meet the sensory (organoleptic) properties of olive oil, as demanded in France.
 In Europe as a whole, olive oil blends have a mild organoleptic profile (not too strong, not too weak).
-Develop expertise and skills in blending and quality control in order to ensure your ability to offer oils with this profile consistently throughout the year. - Develop a strong marketing story for your olive oil.
-This is essential if you would like to enter the Dutch market for specialty oils, in addition to ensuring a high-quality product and complying with the European law.
-As a marketing element, your product story could possibly include:

-The origin of the olive oil, including elements of the producing communities Traditional and/or current production methods Environmental and social impact (substantiated with certificates) - In order to be marketed as 'organic' in The Netherlands (or in any other country in the European Union), a product must comply with the EU (Council Regulation (EC) No 834/2007 and Commission Regulation (EC) No 889/2008 (OJ L-250 18/09/2008) for organic production and labelling.
+Develop expertise and skills in blending and quality control in order to ensure your ability to offer oils with this profile consistently throughout the year. - Be aware that France is quite a chauvinistic country, and that French buyers in general prefer French olive oils.
+It might be more interesting to find buyers that focus on ethnic populations. - Develop a strong marketing story for your olive oil.
+This is essential if you would like to enter the German market for specialty oils, in addition to ensuring a high-quality product and complying with the European law.
+As a marketing element, your product story could possibly include: o The origin of the olive oil, including elements of the producing communities o Traditional and/or current production methods o Environmental and social impact (substantiated with certificates) - In order to be marketed as 'organic' in France (or in any other country in the European Union), a product must comply with the EU (Council Regulation (EC) No 834/2007 and Commission Regulation (EC) No 889/2008 (OJ L-250 18/09/2008) for organic production and labelling.
 Claims of 'Natural', 'Pesticide free' or 'Organic by default' are not valid without organic certification. - Always consult your buyers with regard to your options for complying with organic certification.